-Poor sanitation leads to major diseases, increased public health expenditures, and causes childhood diarrhea, a leading cause of mortality in children under five.
-In western Rwanda, researchers evaluated the impact of community hygiene clubs on the health and hygiene of households and on children under five in particular.
-The study found that the community health clubs had no impact on caregiver-reported rates of diarrhea among children under five.
+Poor sanitation leads to major diseases, increased public health expenditures, and causes diarrhea—a leading cause of mortality in children under five.
+In western Rwanda, researchers evaluated the impact of community health clubs on the health and hygiene of children under five in particular.
+They found that the clubs had no impact on caregiver-reported rates of diarrhea among the children in the study.
 The results question the value of implementing this intervention at scale for the aim of achieving health gains.

 Researchers conducted a randomized evaluation over two years to measure the impacts of CBEHPP on diarrhea prevalence, especially among children under age 5, as well as on other health and economic outcomes.